 This project responds to George Perec’s small book called An Attempt at Exhausting a Place in Paris, in which Perec attempts to observe every possible detail of life on a street corner over a series of days.
 The work necessarily draws attention to pattern, repetition, and banality.
 While the subject of Perec’s observations often is banal (buses pass and repass; servers exit and enter a café; people purchase cigarettes), he is nevertheless situated in a place that occupies a sophisticated place in the US imaginary.

-I wanted to see what would happen when I transposed Perec’s methodical observation of a cosmopolitan center to the small, rural, economically depressed town in Maine where I lived.
+I wanted to see what would happen when I transposed Perec’s methodical observation of a cosmopolitan center to the small, rural, economically depressed town in Maine where I lived, and decided to take a photograph of the same view nearly daily.
 In adapting his practice, I extended the duration of my observation to the course of four seasons (over ten months).
 In so doing, I hoped to see—and to demonstrate—the particularity of the place I lived.

 Like others of my projects, this can also be seen as a kind of clock or a way of telling time.